opendistro/for-elasticsearch-docs/docs/upgrade/cluster-restart.md

    sudo apt install opendistroforelasticsearch
    ```

-   Alternately, `yum` lets you upgrade to a specific version of Open Distro for Elasticsearch:
+   Alternately, `yum` lets you upgrade to a specific version of Open Distro:

    ```bash
    sudo yum install opendistro-for-elasticsearch-{{site.odfe_version}}
    ```

-   Unfortunately, `apt` upgrades dependencies to their latest versions and thus only supports upgrades to the newest version of Open Distro for Elasticsearch.
+   Unfortunately, `apt` upgrades dependencies to their latest versions and thus only supports upgrades to the newest version of Open Distro.

 1. (Optional) Upgrade any additional plugins that you installed on the cluster.
-The package manager automatically upgrades Open Distro for Elasticsearch plugins.
+The package manager automatically upgrades Open Distro plugins.

 1. Start Elasticsearch on each node: